Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Model Evaluation

 \tablehere{1}

-As suggested by earlier studies, for example, \citet{Morris2019simulation}, we decided the number of replications $S=1,000$ using an empirical method.
-Out of the four performance metrics, the (relative) bias is the most important in the simulation study.
-We conducted a pilot simulation run, standard errors of bias\footnote{$\text{Monte Carlo SE(Bias)}=\sqrt{Var(\hat{\theta})/S}$ \citep{Morris2019simulation}.} across all parameters other than $\psi_{00}^{[u]}$ and $\psi_{00}^{[yz]}$ were less than $0.15$.
-We need at least $900$ replications to keep the Monte Carlo standard error of bias less than $0.05$, and therefore, we decide to proceed with $S=1,000$ for more conservative considerations.
+Following practices in simulation studies as suggested by \citet{Morris2019simulation}, we empirically determined the number of replications to be $S=1,000$.
+Among the four performance metrics, the (relative) bias is of utmost importance.
+A pilot simulation showed that the standard errors of bias, calculated as $\text{Monte Carlo SE(Bias)} = \sqrt{\frac{\text{Var}(\hat{\theta})}{S}}$, were less than $0.15$ across all parameters, except for $\psi_{00}^{[u]}$ and $\psi_{00}^{[yz]}$.
+To maintain the Monte Carlo standard error of bias below $0.05$, at least $900$ replications are needed.
+We decided to proceed with $S=1,000$ replications to account for variability and ensure a more robust evaluation.